oat-sa/extension-tao-sync/README.md

 All types of data and results can be synchronized.
 All HTTP requests are required to be signed following the OAuth 2 standard, also are all data encrypted.

+**Important note: While this article uses American spelling, some of the commands are in British spelling for historical reasons, e. g. `synchronisation` instead of `synchronization`!**

 ## Installation instructions

 These instructions assume that you already have a TAO installation on your system.
 If you don't, go to